pierogis/pierogis/docs/menu/resize.rst

 When used in a :ref:`custom` recipe, scaling down at the beginning of a recipe and up at the end can lead to cool (and faster) results.

+Check out :ref:`mmpx` for an alternative resizing algorithm (only 2x scale).

 ===================== ===================================== ============= =====================
 arg                   description                           default       valid
 ===================== ===================================== ============= =====================